 50 ml sparkling water

-about 90 ml of any mylk, such as oat, almond, hazelnut, or rice.
+about 90 ml any plant-based milk, such as oat, almond, hazelnut or rice.

 1-2 tbsp coconut sugar